As Anglicans, we delight in the heritage that has shaped our prayer, worship and liturgy.

 The Canons of the Church of England (our legal framework) help us to express a shared identity through our worship by reminding us to use only authorised forms of service.

-The Eucharist (which means ‘thanksgiving) or Holy Communion is our main act of worship.
+Holy Communion or the Eucharist (which means thanksgiving) is our main act of worship.
 Each Sunday, and on festivals and saints’ days, we gather to celebrate the communal life that we have been given through the risen Christ.
 Here is a link to Common Worship resources Holy Communion services.